ThibaultCapelle/curve_storage/README.md

     </a>
 </p>

 Here you can delete the curve (it will delete the database entry recursively with its childs, remove the curve has a child of its parent if it is the child of a curve, delete the directory if it exists, and delete the data), move it to become the child of another curve, edit it to change its name, sample or project, or plot it.
 For all this options you can select several curves to apply it to all curves.
-If you select plot, it will sho a new plot window.
+If you select plot, it will show a new plot window:

 <p>
     <a >